uhasker/getting-things-done-in-next-js/src/chapter4/02-data-types-and-constraints.md

 ### Constraints

-Often we want to limit the kind of data that can be stored in a table beyond just limiting the data types.
+Often, we want to limit the kind of data that can be stored in a table beyond just limiting the data types.
 This can be accomplished with **constraints**.

-The `unique` constraint is used to ensure that the data in column is unique among all the rows in a table.
+The `unique` constraint is used to ensure that the data in a column is unique among all the rows in a table.

 For example, we gave the `title` column the `unique` constraint to ensure that there will never be two tasks with the same title: